 - Equity-Based Awards.
-The grant of restricted share units and/or stock options to employees is determined by the board from recommendations made by the Compensation Committee.
-The executive officers also play a role in that they recommend to the Compensation Committee stock option awards for non-executive employees.
+The grant of stock options and/or restricted share units to employees is determined by the board from recommendations made by the CGNC Committee.
+The executive officers also play a role in that they recommend to the CGNC Committee the equity-based awards for non-executive employees.
 Individual grants are determined by an assessment of the individual's current and expected future performance, level of responsibilities, the importance of his or her position and contribution to the Company, and previous grants and exercise prices for options. - Benefit Plans.
 The Company provides a benefit package to help ensure the health of its employees.
-The benefit package also helps to boost morale, increase loyalty and reduce turnover.
-In addition, the Company believes that its benefit plans improve productivity and reduces absenteeism.